t-mart/dotfiles/.github/README.md

    **This step might fail** because the checkout might doesn't want to overwrite files that already exist.
 So, delete the ones listed or back them up somewhere.
 Rerun the command until it succeeds.

-4. (Windows only) Set up junctions
+4. Windows-specific setup

+   Some stuff that windows in particular needs:

-   To sorta "symlink" some files on Windows, create the following junctions.
-This shoe-horns some applications into an XDG-like layout (i.e `~/.config`, etc).
+   - Junction (like symlink) some files.This shoe-horns some applications into an XDG-like layout (i.e `~/.config`, etc).
+   - Create the Windows-specific git config file

+   To do all that, run the following in powershell:

    ```powershell